Workable/g3/README.md

 ```

 #### Options:
-- t: The tone used
+- --tone: The tone used
-- j: The jira ticket(s) referenced
+- --jira: The jira ticket(s) referenced
-- i: Include a phrase you want
+- --include: Include a phrase you want
+- --edit: On a commit

 ### PR